 Augustus Saint-Gaudens' design of the $10 Indian Gold Eagles depicts a leftward facing Lady Liberty wearing a Native American headdress on the obverse side.
 The word “LIBERTY” is inscribed on Lady Liberty's headband.
 Thirteen stars above the portrait are meant to represent the original states of the United States.

-A unique feature of $10 Indian Gold Eagles is the coin's edge which features either 46 or 48 raised stars (from 1912 on), representing the number of American states at that time.
+The coin edge of the $10 Indian Gold Eagle is unique in that it features either 46 or 48 raised stars (from 1912 on), representing the number of American states at that time.

-The motto "IN GOD WE TRUST" was added to the reverse side of the coin in 1908.
-The $10 Indian Gold Eagle coins therefore exist with (1908 - 1933) and without motto (1907 - 1908).
-The picture of the coin on the left shows one of those early coins that don't contain the motto on their reverse side yet.
+The motto "IN GOD WE TRUST" was added to the design of the reverse side of the coin in 1908.
+The Indian Gold Eagle therefore exists both with (1908 - 1933) and without motto (1907 - 1908).
+The coin image slightly above to the left shows one of those early coins without motto.

-Even though production of the $10 Indian Gold Eagles lasted from 1907 to 1933, not all mint facilities produced them in every year and certain years saw no production at all.
+Even though production of the Indian Eagle coin lasted from 1907 to 1933, not all mint facilities were involved in every year and certain years saw no production at all.

-Proof coins were only minted in Philadelphia and are even rarer to find if at all possible.
+Proof issues of the Indian Head version of the $10 Eagle were only minted in Philadelphia and are even rarer to find if at all possible.
 Proofs were only minted in certain years and mintage numbers varied from a minimum of 50 to a maximum of 204 coins.

 Annual mintage of the Indian Eagle gold coin at the various US Mint branches varied between 30,100 coins (Denver 1911) and 4,463,000 coins (Philadelphia 1932).
 Proof coins were exclusively minted at the Philadelphia branch of the US Mint between 1908 and 1915 and proof mintage varied between 50 coins (1914) and 204 coins (1910).